Claude Code Plugins

 4. Typecheck Incrementally

-Use: mcp__unison__typecheck-code with {"text": "code here"}
+mcp__unison__typecheck-code with {"text": "code here"}

-5. Add to scratch.u with Fully Qualified Names
+6. Add to scratch.u with Fully Qualified Names

-deletePredictionImpl : Tables -> PredictionId -> ...
+• WRONG: deletePredictionImpl : Tables -> ...

-foggyball.store.FoggyBallStore.default.deletePredictionImpl : Tables -> PredictionId -> ...
+• CORRECT: foggyball.store.FoggyBallStore.default.deletePredictionImpl : Tables -> ...

-Typecheck output indicates:
+Typecheck output indicators:

-• + (added) - New definition
+• + (added) — new definition

-• ~ (modified) - Updated existing definition
+• ~ (modified) — updated existing

 Verify you see ~ for modifications!

-6. Final Typecheck
+7. Final Typecheck

 mcp__unison__typecheck-code with {"filePath": "/path/to/scratch.u"}